Guizhou Travel Guide

-Located in southwest China, Guizhou Province adjoins Sichuan and Chongqing to the north, Yunnan to the west, Guangxi to the south and Hunan to the east.
+Located in southwest China, this province adjoins Sichuan and Chongqing to the north, Yunnan to the west, Guangxi to the south and Hunan to the east.
 It is a picturesque place with abundant natural and cultural scenic spots.
 Many Chinese ethnic minorities have been living on this land for centuries.
 Visitors to that area can not only appreciate various attractions, but also discover the rich and distinctive folk customs and cultures of the different ethnic groups.

 Landscape & Climate